EnergyEconomyDecoupling/PFUPipelineTools/README.md

 coverage](https://codecov.io/gh/EnergyEconomyDecoupling/PFUPipelineTools/branch/main/graph/badge.svg)](https://app.codecov.io/gh/EnergyEconomyDecoupling/PFUPipelineTools?branch=main)
 <!-- badges: end -->

+# PFUPipelineTools

+## Statement of need

+Several packages are involved in creating the CL-PFU database, and several of those packages provide computational pipelines for the database.
+Those pipelines need access to common functions, say for releasing (saving) computational targets to their respective pins, for reading targets from their pins, for filtering by countries and years, or removing target groupings.

-PFUPipelineTools provides a single package for several functions that are used across various PFU pipelines.
+This package (`PFUPipelineTools`) addresses that need, providing a single package for several functions that are used across various CL-PFU database pipelines.

 ## Installation

-You can install the development version of PFUPipelineTools from [GitHub](https://github.com/) with:
+You can install the development version of `PFUPipelineTools` from [GitHub](https://github.com/) with:

 ``` r